i-MSCP/roundcube/README.md

 # i-MSCP Roundcube Package

-Repository which provides the i-MSCP Roundcube composer package.
-This package is automatically fetched and installed by the i-MSCP installer when needed.
+Repository that provides the The Roundcube Webmail suite for i-MSCP composer package.

+This package is automatically downloaded and installed by the i-MSCP installer when needed.

-Upstream release: 1.3.x Serie
+Upstream release: 1.3.x branch